 Calling out and getting up after bedtime

-Your toddler might go through a stage of calling or getting out of bed after you’ve said goodnight.
-Try these tips:
+Your toddler might go through a stage of calling out or getting out of bed after you’ve said goodnight.

 - Avoid boisterous play before bedtime.
 This can make it harder for your child to settle.

-- Before leaving the room, check that your child has everything she needs.
+- Before leaving your child’s bedroom, check that your child has everything he needs.
 Remind your child to stay quietly in bed.

 If your toddler shares a bedroom with a brother or sister, you might need to delay your other child’s bedtime by half an hour until your toddler is settled and asleep.
-With luck, your toddler will very quickly get the message that bedtime is for sleeping, and the disruption to all will be minimal.
+If you’re firm and consistent, your toddler will quickly get the message that bedtime is for sleeping.

-In calling out, your child might actually need something.
+It’s worth checking whether your child actually needs something when she calls out.
 If your child has done a poo, change the nappy with the lights dim and no talking.
 If your child is scared of a monster under the bed, a quick check by you (with the light off) can confirm the room is monster-free.
-Your toddler might settle after that.
 If your child is scared of the dark, think about using a night-light.
-Whatever the issue is, keeping on eye on light and noise in your child’s room is a good idea.

 Moving to a ‘big bed’

-Pills, potions and tonics aren’t usually the answer to solving children’s sleeping problems – there are better ways to deal with your child’s sleep difficulties.
+Sleep medications aren’t usually the solution to children’s sleep problems – there are better ways to deal with these difficulties.

 In fact, children’s sleep problems are one of the most common reasons that parents seek help from professionals.
 Your child’s sleep problems will be much easier to manage with the support of a trusted child health professional.